LETTER FROM

 Our Partners

 Aling Tindera is our plastic waste-to-cash program that enables women micro-entrepreneurs to manage collection stations and serve as environment heroes in their communities.
-By assigning a value to post-consumer plastic waste, we can create an incentive to divert pollution away from nature and into the circular economy.
+By assigning value to post-consumer plastic waste, this initiative incentivizes the diversion of pollution from nature into the circular economy.
+Plastic waste poses significant threats to food security—marine resources contribute 19-36% of the Philippines' food supply¹—and jeopardizes the livelihoods of 2.3 million fisherfolk² who rely on healthy marine ecosystems.
+It also endangers the ocean, our largest carbon sink, which plays a critical role in mitigating climate change.
 Since our launch, we’ve seen how this market-based mechanism can effectively create cleaner surroundings, inspire behavior change, bring incremental income to communities, and relieve a heavily burdened local government from a highly ineffective and fragmented waste management system.

 Total Plastic Waste Diverted from Nature